-There is a large number of companies developing or marketing treatments for cancer, including many major pharmaceutical and biotechnology companies.
+There are a number of companies developing or marketing treatments for cancer, including many major pharmaceutical and biotechnology companies.
 These treatments consist of small molecule drug products, biologics, cell-based therapies and traditional chemotherapy.
 Smaller and other early stage companies may also prove to be significant competitors.
 In addition, academic research departments and public and private research institutions may be conducting research on compounds that could prove to be competitive.

 There are several programs in development targeting SHP2, including those clinical programs run by Novartis AG, Jacobio Pharmaceuticals Co.
-Ltd. (licensed to AbbVie Inc.), Relay Therapeutics Inc. (licensed to Roche), Erasca, Inc., Navire Pharma, Inc., InnoCare Pharma Ltd., and Genhouse Bio Co.
-Ltd. There are several KRASG12C programs, including clinical programs directed at KRASG12C (OFF) being conducted by Amgen Inc., Mirati Therapeutics, Inc., Roche, Jacobio Pharmaceuticals Co.
-Ltd., Betta Pharmaceuticals Co., Ltd., Novartis AG, InventisBio, Eli Lilly, InnoCare Pharma Ltd., Innovent Biologics, Inc. and Genhouse Bio Co.
-Ltd. There are also several programs directed at KRASG12D, including those being conducted by Mirati Therapeutics, Inc., Erasca, Inc. and Turning Point Therapeutics, Inc. Other clinical programs directed at mutant RAS are being conducted, including those by Merck & Co./Moderna Therapeutics, Boehringer Ingelheim, Chugai Pharmaceutical Co. and Gilead Sciences, Inc. Smaller and other early-stage companies, such as Frontier Medicines, may also prove to be significant competitors.
+Ltd. (licensed to AbbVie Inc.), Relay Therapeutics Inc. (licensed to Roche), Pfizer, Inc., Erasca, Inc., Navire Pharma, Inc., a BridgeBio company (licensed to Bristol-Myers Squib Company, Inc.), InnoCare Pharma Ltd., and Genhouse Bio Co.
+Ltd. There are several KRAS^{G12C} programs, including clinical programs directed at KRAS^{G12C} (OFF) being conducted by Amgen Inc., Mirati Therapeutics, Inc., Roche, Jacobio Pharmaceuticals Co.
+Ltd., Betta Pharmaceuticals Co., Ltd., Novartis AG, InventisBio, Eli Lilly, InnoCare Pharma Ltd., Innovent Biologics, Inc., Genhouse Bio Co.
+Ltd., D3 BIO, Inc., Merck, Sharpe & Dohme LLC.
+There are also several programs directed at KRAS^{G12D}, including those being conducted by Astellas Pharma Inc., Mirati Therapeutics, Inc., Erasca, Inc. and Bristol-Myers Squib Company, Inc. Other clinical programs directed at mutant RAS are being conducted, including those by Moderna, Inc., Silenseed Ltd., Boehringer Ingelheim, Chugai Pharmaceutical Co. and Gilead Sciences, Inc. The above list includes corporate competitors that we are currently aware of and that are or are expected to conduct clinical trials or marketing in geographies where we currently anticipate conducting clinical trials for our product candidates.
+However, companies operating in other geographies and smaller and other early-stage companies, such as Frontier Medicines, may also prove to be significant competitors.
 In addition, academic research departments and public and private research institutions may be conducting research on compounds that could prove to be competitive.